 Estate Planning and Superannuation

 It is important to note superannuation balances do not form part of a person’s estate, which is why superannuation estate planning is paramount.
 Moreover, it is not uncommon for a person's superannuation assets to be their greatest financial asset.
 This is even more relevant upon death if life insurance is housed in superannuation.
-There are two areas of superannuation estate planning that are often overlooked by financial advisers and tax accountants but are very powerful.
-These include:
+A key area of superannuation estate planning that is often overlooked by financial advisers and tax accountants is:

 - Future service period deductions - in practical terms is only available to Self Managed Superannuation Funds (SMSFs).